 BUT, you won't be able to submerge yourself fully in the bath until around 3-4 weeks post-op, when your dressings should be off and your wounds are healing nicely.

 Keeping your wounds protected is really important to ensure everything heals properly.

-It'll take about 3-4 weeks for your incisions to be scab-free and fully sealed.
+It'll take about 3-4 weeks for your breast implant incisions to be scab-free and fully sealed.
 Then you're clear to submerge your incisions, so you'll be allowed to go swimming (pool or ocean).

 That's just being in the water though.
 Most plastic surgeon's won't clear you for strenuous exercise for 4-6 weeks after surgery so be sure to check with your surgeon when you can resume swimming laps if this is how you stay fit.

 Plastic surgeons have their own specific post-op instructions, so be sure to follow your surgeon's advice.

 And it's really important to follow their advice so you minimize the potential for complications, and to ensure you have a smooth recovery.
 You'll be showering, bathing and swimming before you know it!

 Thoughts from Dr. Ben WoodWe actually recommend as part of our Rapid Recovery process that you take a warm shower the evening after your surgery.
 The purpose there is to help relax the muscle, and we know that it's also nice to get back to your normal routine as soon as possible.

 We do recommend that you avoid submerging the incision for the first 3-4 weeks as Jenny Eden mentions, just to be sure that incision is well healed.